Create A Weekly Cleaning Schedule For Your Home

 Getting the Whole Family Involved

-Cleaning shouldn’t be a one-person job.
-Get the whole family involved in the weekly cleaning routine.
-Assign age-appropriate tasks to each family member and make it a fun activity.
+Cleaning shouldn’t be a one-person job, unless you live alone.
+Get the whole family or your housemates involved in the weekly cleaning routine.
+Assign age-appropriate tasks to each person and make it a fun activity.

 Consistency is key.
 Establishing a cleaning routine and sticking to it will help you stay on track.